Week 48 (late November / early December)

 One day I stood in the aisle of a train from Rome to Florence talking with a businessman.
 A devout Roman Catholic, he was frustrated with what was happening in his "Christian" country: rising crime rate, political violence, corruption in government.

 Why is there emptiness in a country that professes to be more than 90 percent Christian?
-What would cause Cardinal Benelli, archbishop of Florence, to admit: "We Christians are in a minority in Italy.
+What would cause Cardinal Benelli, then archbishop of Florence, to admit: "We Christians are in a minority in Italy.
 This country has returned to being a mission field"?

 Well, one reason for lament by the businessman and by Cardinal Benelli is that Christianity in Italy failed to displace the traditions and customs of ancient Rome.
 In many cases, the Italians' Christian beliefs are but a thin veneer over pagan ideas handed down for centuries by the inhabitants of that peninsula.
 For instance, several of the "saints" venerated as powerful protectors of this or that city or town are really nothing but old Greek and Roman gods in disguise.1